adamsilver/fdpb/06-a-search-form.md

 The problem with placing it inside the header is that the header is premium screen real estate.
 That is, there isn't much room available and it's highly sought after.
 The more that we put into the header, the more the main content is pushed down the page.
 On mobile, of course, there's even less space.

-As we've talked about before, we are often seduced by novel, space-saving techniques such as the hamburger menu[^2], but hiding content should always be a last resort.
+As noted previously, we're often seduced by novel, space-saving techniques such as the hamburger menu[^2], but hiding content should always be a last resort.
 On desktop, the issue of space, isn't much of, well, an issue, as there's usually plenty of room.
-On mobile though, we're going to have to think a bit more about it.
+On mobile though, we're going to have to think a little harder.

+To reduce the amount of vertical space, we can place the submit button beside the search box.
+As discussed in the first chapter, the best place to put it is underneath the last field.
+But this is a bit of a special case.

-I've seen a combination of techniques employed to save space and to keep the content high up the page or dare I say, above the fold.
+There are other techniques employed to save space, and to keep the content high up the page - or dare I say, above the fold.

 #### Hiding The Label

 The first space-saving technique is to hide the label.
 You might consider using a placeholder to supplant the label but we've already talked about why you shouldn't do this in chapter 1, “A Registration Form”.
 As noted in the same discussion, using a placeholder in addition to a label is certainly less troublesome, but not trouble free.

 You could argue that a visible label is unnecessary because the submit button's label is enough for sighted users.
-However, you should still include a label for screen reader users, because they shouldn't have to skip ahead to the button in the hope that its label provides a clue.
+But, you should still include a label for screen reader users, because they shouldn't have to skip ahead to the button in the hope that its label provides a clue.

 ```HTML
 Hidden label code
 ```

 With that said, if your search mechanism doesn't return everything, then you might need a more descriptive label.
 For example, if the search only retrieves products, then the label should read “Search products” (or similar).
-Hiding the label in this case would then exclude sighted users.
+Hiding the label in this case would exclude sighted users.

 In any case, removing the label doesn't save all that much space.
-And even without a label, it's still going to be hard to squeeze in the search box and submit button without abandoning sound design principles such as making sure the width of the field provides affordance and that the size of the button makes for an ergonomic tap target.
+And even without a label, it's still going to be hard to fit the search box and submit button without sacrificing the affordance and usability of it.

 #### Hiding The Button

 The second approach is to (visually) hide the button.
 Obviously, if you hide the button and the label, much of the previous advice should be discarded.
 That's not all though.
 Without a submit button, it's not clear how a user can submit their search term.
 Not all users are aware of implicit submission, nor should they have to be.

 Some fancy sites use AJAX to search as the user types but this is unconventional, jarring and eats up people's data allowance.
+It also doesn't eradicate the need for a button - if the predicted results are no good, the user can't proceed with a full search.

-Medium takes this approach and funnily enough, they place a magnifying glass icon before the search box to give users a clue.
-They could just as easily place the magnifying glass after the search box and combine it with a visible submit button.
-This way, the form would work in a familiar way.
+Medium is an example of a site that omits the submit button.
+To give the form affordance, they use a magnifying glass icon before the search box.
+But they could just as easily place it after and combine it with a submit button.
+This way, the form would work conventionally.

 ![Medium no button](.)